Venture Kick

 Grant in 2020

-Bota Systems AG, based in Zurich, Switzerland, specializes in the development and manufacture of advanced sensors for robotic applications.
-Incorporated in 2020, the company produces a range of products including force torque sensors, load cells, and robotic grippers designed to enhance the functionality of robotic arms, exoskeletons, prosthetic devices, and surgical platforms.
-Bota Systems' offerings include the Rokubi and SensONE force torque sensors, which facilitate safe and efficient interactions between robots and their environments.
-By providing high-quality and cost-effective components, the company aims to meet the growing demand for automation technology, enabling clients to implement integrated robotic solutions that streamline processes and improve productivity.
+Bota Systems AG is a Swiss company focused on developing and manufacturing advanced sensors for robotic applications.
+Established in 2020 and based in Zurich, Bota Systems specializes in force torque sensors, load cells, and robotic grippers designed to enhance the functionality of robotic arms, exoskeletons, prosthetic devices, and surgical platforms.
+Its product lineup includes the Rokubi and SensONE force torque sensors, as well as the R Series sensors, which are tailored for seamless integration into new robotic systems.
+By providing high-quality, cost-effective components, Bota Systems aims to meet the growing demand for automation technology, allowing robots to interact with the physical world as fluidly and intuitively as humans do.
+The company's innovations enable clients to implement integrated robotic solutions that streamline processes and improve productivity across various applications.

 No-touch Robotics